krayzpipes/txt-ferret/README.md

     ```
 - **output_file**
-    - Add the absolute path to a file in which you would like to write results to.
+    - Add the absolute path to a file for script output.
+    - **Note** - File results are put into individual log files per file scanned.
     - **CLI** - Use the `-o` switch to set an output file.
     ```bash
     $ txtferret scan -o my_output.log file_to_scan.txt